Skip to main content

 Identifying equivalencies

-The first step in setting up an equivalency is identifying which topics and articles can be considered equivalent.
+The first step in setting up an equivalency is identifying which topics can be considered equivalent.
 This might include:

 The steps to set up equivalencies are outlined below.